georgerobescu/apexe3-api/README.md

 sudo python3 examples/python/setup.py install
 ```

+See Python Quick start below for an example of what you can do once the dependencies have been installed.

 **Nodejs**

 **Successfully tested on Node 11.x - 14.x**.
 Nodejs can be downloaded for Mac and Windows from [here](https://nodejs.org/en/download/)